How to set up and configure your own personal Nextcloud server

 seamlessly integrate this cloud backup functionality into your existing desktop ecosystem.
 If possible,

-I would recommend making symlinks from Nextcloud/Documents, Pictures, Music, etc
+I would recommend making symlinks from Nextcloud/Documents, Pictures, Music, etc to your

 home directory to take full advantage of the integration.